 Nalugwa A, Nuwaha F, Tukahebwa EM, Olsen A, 2015.
 Single versus double dose praziquantel comparison on efficacy and Schistosoma mansoni re-infection in preschool-age children in Uganda: a randomized controlled trial.
 PLoS Negl Trop Dis 9: e0003796.

-Garba A 2013.
+Garba A et al. 2013.
 Efficacy and safety of two closely spaced doses of praziquantel against Schistosoma haematobium and S. mansoni and re-infection patterns in school-aged children in Niger.
 Acta Trop 128: 334–344.

 Ahmed AM, Abbas H, Mansour FA, Gasim GI, Adam I, 2012.
 Schistosoma haematobium infections among schoolchildren in central Sudan one year after treatment with praziquantel.
 Parasit Vectors 5: 108.

 Olliaro PL et al. 2011.
 A multicentre randomized controlled trial of the efficacy and safety of single-dose praziquantel at 40 mg/kg vs. 60 mg/kg for treating intestinal schistosomiasis in the Philippines, Mauritania, Tanzania and Brazil.
 PLoS Negl Trop Dis 5: e1165.

 Russell Stothard J, Sousa-Figueiredo JC, Simba Khamis I, Garba A, Rollinson D, 2009.
 Urinary schistosomiasis-associated morbidity in school children detected with urine albumin to creatinin ratio (UACR) reagent strips.
 J Pediatr Urol 5: 287–291.